eduardojaime/COMP2068JavaScriptFrameworks/lesson01/README.md

 - Import the http module
 - Call the createServer() method in the http module to create a listener to HTTP events
     - Use the Response object to write the text that users will see
-- Chain the listen() method to specify which port the app will listen to
+- Use method chaining to call the listen() method and specify which port the app will listen to
 - Print a success message to the console
 - Save your changes
 - Run the code by typing in the node command